eduardomezencio/loose_rocks/README.txt

 -------------------------------------------------------------------------------

 This mod adds Loose Rocks to Minetest.

+- Loose Rocks generate naturally on the surface of the world
+- Loose Desert Rocks generate in deserts
-They generate naturally on the surface of the world and can be collected with bare hand.
-4 Loose Rocks arranged in a 2x2 grid can be crafted into a Cobblestone.
+- Craft a Cobblestone with 4 Loose Rocks in a 2x2 grid (same with Desert Cobblestone, using Loose Desert Rocks)

+Have fun!